uvarov-frontend/vanilla-calendar-pro/tests/browser/README.md

 These are functional regression tests, not a claim of 100% statement/branch coverage.
 Recent Chromium, Firefox and WebKit runs do not validate the oldest supported browsers, real touch hardware, screen readers or every OS/locale combination.
 The ES2015 syntax check protects the build target; the library's browser support policy is unchanged.

 Performance and resource-cleanup comparisons are maintained separately in [the performance harness](../performance/README.md).
 Do not run timing benchmarks alongside Cypress or builds.

+## ESM extension coverage

+The ESM API fixture exposes the original `Calendar` and extension exports from the packed package; it does not silently register modules.
+Existing API/native/timezone fixtures explicitly register the modules needed by their scenarios. `extensions.cy.ts` checks core-only input/range/week/month/year behavior, missing-module errors before mutation, inactive options, per-instance isolation, duplicate registration, options-array reuse, fixed composition, runtime option changes, delayed input opening, and cleanup of replaced/destroyed time controls.
+Existing animation, gesture, popup and accessibility suites exercise the extracted implementations.
+The classic-script fixture keeps automatic feature availability and tests that path separately.

+All examples import their own required extensions.
+Their browser tests and packed-declaration checks therefore also cover the documented migration syntax.